 - A full-time (at least 51%) employee of the University may not be the Principal Investigator for a small business’ STTR prime award.

-- No University Personnel are permitted to hold a management or officer position, a position as a member of the Board of Directors or the Scientific Advisory Board, or undertake any responsibilities with a small business having received STTR grants absent prior approval as required by University Policy HR80.
-Any such position or responsibilities must also be consistent with all other University policies, including the University’s Policy on Engaging in Outside Professional Activities (Conflict of Commitment) (Policy AD77), and the University’s Conflict of Interest Policy.
+- No University Personnel are permitted to hold a management or officer position, a position as a member of the Board of Directors or the Scientific Advisory Board, or undertake any responsibilities with a small business having received STTR grants absent prior approval as required by AC80 - Faculty Outside Professional Activities and Conflict of Commitment.
+Any such position or responsibilities must also be consistent with all other University policies, including AD77 - Engaging in Outside Professional Activities (Conflict of Commitment), and RP06 - Disclosure and Management of Significant Financial Interests.

-- No University student, staff member, or visiting researcher or visiting scientist may perform research related to the University’s portion of a small business’ STTR award, and concurrently serve as an employee or intern of that small business.
+- No University student, staff member, or Visiting Scholar (as defined by Policy AC01 - Visiting Scholars) may perform research related to the University’s portion of a small business’ STTR award, and concurrently serve as an employee or intern of that small business.

 - If a small business applicant for an STTR award might require a license from the University for intellectual property prior to commencing research under the STTR award, the University requires that the small business promptly contact the University’s Office of Technology Management sufficiently in advance of submitting its proposal to the sponsoring agency, in order to discuss the availability of relevant intellectual property and whether a license is needed.

 - No University Personnel may utilize their position at the University to influence or participate on behalf of a small business in making business decisions, or negotiating agreements, between that outside entity and the University.

 - Should any violation or potential violation of these principles arise or be discovered at any time after the application for and/or award of STTR-funded research, it is the obligation of the Investigator who discovers or becomes aware of such violation or potential violation to notify immediately the Office for Research Protections so that appropriate remedial action, if necessary, can be taken.